Unihertz: Crowdfunding smartphones

 Unihertz gained attention in 2017 with the launch of its first crowdfunding project for a credit card sized Android smartphone named Unihertz Jelly, with the Kickstarter project achieving its goal of $30,000 in under an hour, ultimately obtaining US$1.25 million.
 Another Kickstarter campaign was created to raise funds for the Unihertz Atom, a similarly sized device with a more rugged design.
 In 2019 Unihertz launched Titan, which features a physical QWERTY keyboard.

-Since then, Unihertz has launched several crowdfunding projects for subsequent models including Atom XL – DMR Walkie-Talkie rugged smartphone with a 4-inch display, Jelly 2 – a full-featured small smartphone with a 3-inch display, Titan Pocket – a compact QWERTY keyboard smartphone, TickTock – a 5G rugged phone with dual-screen, Titan Slim – their latest QWERTY phone, Jelly Star – the world's smallest Android 13 smartphone, and Jelly Max – the world's smallest 5G smartphone.
+Since then, Unihertz has launched several crowdfunding projects for subsequent models including Atom XL – DMR Walkie-Talkie rugged smartphone with a 4-inch display, Jelly 2 – a full-featured small smartphone with a 3-inch display, Titan Pocket – a compact QWERTY keyboard smartphone, TickTock – a 5G rugged phone with dual-screen, Titan Slim – a variation of the original Titan, Jelly Star – the world's smallest Android 13 smartphone, Jelly Max – the world's smallest 5G smartphone, and Titan 2 (branded as TiTAN) - Their second generation of QWERTY keyboard equipped smartphones.